threefoldtech/zos/specs/init.md

 - once a service update it's status, other `waiting` threads (that depends on this one) will get freed to take start.

 ## Controlling
-A unix socket interface can be used to control the init process as follows
+A unix socket interface (named pipe? may be) can be used to control the init process as follows
 - Shutdown, Reboot:
   - the manager, will set global runlevel to shutdown, ask individual services to die.
   - once each service exits, their monitor threads will not re-spawn due to global runtime state